PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/README.md

 1. Navigate to the [PolygonID sample verifier](https://verifier-demo.polygonid.me/).
 2. Chose the `KYCAgeCredential` from the `Credential` dropdown.
-3. You should see a QR code on the screen.
-Scan the QR code using the MetaKeep mobile app to generate a `KYCAgeProof` request.
+3. Make sure that the schema matches the one used to issue the `KYCAgeCredential` in the previous step, else the proof generation will fail.
-4. Make sure that the schema matches the one used to issue the `KYCAgeCredential` in the previous step, else the proof generation will fail.
+4. You should see a QR code on the screen. .

-Now click on the `Create & Verify Age Proof` button to create and verify an age proof locally.
-Note that for demo purpose this is a only a local verification and doesn't involve any remote verifier.
-In a real world scenario, the verifier would be involved in the verification process.
+5. Click on the `Create & Verify Age Proof` button in the application to create and verify an age proof.
+It will open up a QR code scanner.
+Scan the QR code generated in step 4.
+It might be hard to scan the QR code from the same device, so you can instead take a photo of the QR code from another device and scan it.